Matías Ramón Mella: Return to the Cibao

 When leaving Santiago in the direction of La Sierra, Mella did not calculate the enemy's maneuverability.
 The governor of the Department of Northern Haiti, General Jean-Louis Pierrot, at the head of 10,000 men, was approaching Santiago by forced marches.
-This was facilitated by the fact that he registered almost no opposition due to numerical superiority and Mella's directive to concentrate all available resources in Santiago.
-In a panic, Mella embarked on his journey back to Santo Domingo to warn his comrades, but not before giving instructions to Imbert, who was now the lieutenant, to combat the upcoming attack.
-The forecasts made by Mella and the competent leadership of Imbert resulted in a crushing defeat being inflicted on the Haitians in the Battle of Santiago, who had hundreds of dead, while, apparently, few Dominicans lost their lives.
-The confusion for the Haitians was so great that Pierrot accepted a truce and decided to return hastily to Cap-Haïtien when he was shown a flyer containing the false news that President Hérard had died in Azua.
+Mella decided to return to Santo Domingo to warn his comrades, but not before giving instructions to Imbert, who was now the lieutenant, to combat the upcoming attack.
+The forecasts made by Mella and the competent leadership of Imbert resulted in a crushing defeat of the Haitians in the Battle of Santiago.
+The confusion for the Haitians was so great that Pierrot accepted a truce and decided to return to Cap-Haïtien when he was shown a flyer containing the false news that President Hérard had died in Azua.
 This withdrawal guaranteed the safety of the Cibao.

 Over the next two months, Mella dedicated himself to consolidating the defense of the region and ordered the advance of Dominican troops to the border.
 As a representative of the liberal Trinitarios, Mella faced opposition from conservative sectors of the region, who obeyed the guidance of the majority of the Government Board.
 Despite this, Mella obtained broad support, which was a sign that liberal positions found greater acceptance in Cibao than in Santo Domingo.
 (The capital was the focus of the conservative group, as the residence of the leading sectors of the country.
 On the other hand, in the southern region, there were social relations that largely had their origin in colonial times, especially extensive livestock farming.
 On the other hand, in the surroundings of Santiago, tobacco production had been developing, allowing the emergence of a peasantry linked to the market and a more modern and dynamic urban middle class than that existing in Santo Domingo).